 - It takes an extended amount of time to cool your rooms and you’re constantly turning down the thermostat.

 - Air coming through the ducts isn’t as cold as it should be.

 - You’re noticing whistling or burbling sounds when the AC is on.

 - Your evaporator coil is iced over due to having an issue handling humidity.

 Suspect your system is losing refrigerant?
 You need a licensed heating and cooling service specialist to repair the leak and replenish the proper amount of refrigerant in your equipment.
 Call us at 641-812-2028 for help.

 3. AC Not Blowing Enough Air

-- If you’re still not experiencing adequate cold air, you should have your duct system inspected by a pro like Kapaun & Brown Inc..
-Your ducts may need to be repaired or hooked up again in tricky locations like your attic, basement or crawl space.
+- If you’re still not receiving ample chilly air, you should have your ductwork checked by a professional like Kapaun & Brown.
+Your ductwork could need to be fixed or rejoined in hard-to-reach spots like your attic, basement or crawl space.